 While the memories of the GFC are fading, the questions surrounding corporate morality still loom large for many people.
 Companies are now more accountable for their actions and decisions than perhaps at any other time in history.

 The emergence of Corporate Social Responsibility (CSR) as an increasingly central element of corporate strategy goes some way to restoring lost faith amongst consumers.
 The realisation of the positive impact it has on business if executed thoughtfully, as well as the uplift in employee loyalty and engagement, make it more compelling than ever.
-It is the new norm and was highlighted as part of our Seven Executive Trends for 2016.
+It is the new norm and was highlighted as part of our Seven Executive Trends.

 Our history of ‘Giving Back’ (as we call it), dates back well before the GFC.
 Our first steps into CSR were initiated by Anthony Thompson, Regional Managing Director for PageGroup in China and South East Asia who got his team involved in volunteering and fundraising for St Baldrick's Children's Cancer Foundation in Hong Kong.
 Seeing the positive impact these activities had not only on our community, but on our employees, we wanted to put more structure around the program and open it up to the rest of our organisation region wide.
 In 2015, we made a move to provide all our employees with the opportunity to take a day off to dedicate to volunteer work or other CSR-type activities.

 Our progress since then has been nothing short of remarkable: we support over 30 charities and organisation and are involved in a range of activities and initiatives, from fund raising, to investing our time in helping job seekers, refuges, children in poverty and those affected by terminal illness.
 The list of causes is long and deeply humbling.